Frankford Township, New Jersey: Early European settlement

 The first permanent settlement of European settlers in the township probably happened around 1699.
 At that time, this area was part of Burlington County.
 In 1713 this area was part of Hunterdon County, as Hunterdon separated from Burlington.
 Later the area was included in Morris County when it separated from Hunterdon County.

 The land was flat with fresh water from the Paulinskill, Dry Creek or Papakatkin Creek.
 A Quaker meeting house was established in 1700 near Papakating Creek near Plains Road.
 Settlers may have been here as early as 1699.
 Soil was fertile for farming.
 Huge trees in virgin forests were everywhere.
 Game, fish and waterfowl were abundant.
 The land was cleared for farming.
 The forests were slowly cut down with axes.
 Fire was used to clear land.
 The area was still cold due to the Little Ice Age so farming progressed slowly.
 Colonists raised pigs, chickens, sheep, and cattle brought from Europe.
 Apples trees were also planted.
 The area was controlled by England and part of Morris County at this time.

 Settlers came from New York State by way of the Wallkill River drainage or by route through Culver's Gap.
 The Highlands to the east were difficult to cross.

 French and Indian War

 George Washington started the French and Indian war at the battle of Jumonville Glen on May 28, 1754 in southwestern Pennsylvania by killing French soldiers and a French diplomate Joseph Coulon de Villiers de Jumonville.
 At that time, Frankford Township was near the edge of the frontier and settlers just west of the township were being attacked by Native Americans.
 Farms and houses were burned; settlers killed.
 Many colonists moved east to be safe.
 Eight fortified houses were built from Phillipsburg, New Jersey to Port Jervis, New York along the Delaware River.
 Native Americans sided with the French due to being treated unfairly by the English, such as the Walking Purchase of 1737 and land patents.
 The Native Americans did not understand how the English viewed land possession.

 Demographics

+2020 census

+According to the 2020 United States census, Frankford Township has a population of 5,302 people, 1,969 households.
+Of the population 45.8% are women, 20.4% are age 65 and older, 19.5% are under 18 years of age, and 5.6% are under 5 years of age.